aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.collections/domtokenlist/toggle/_index.md

 ---
 title: DOMTokenList.Toggle
 second_title: Aspose.SVG for .NET API Reference
-description: DOMTokenList method.
+description: DOMTokenList Toggle method.
 Removes the token from the list if it exists or adds the token to the list if it doesnt
 type: docs
 weight: 100
 url: /net/aspose.svg.collections/domtokenlist/toggle/
 ---
-## Toggle(string) {#toggle}
+## Toggle(*string*) {#toggle}

 Removes the token from the list if it exists, or adds the token to the list if it doesn't.